CasperOliviervanWetten/Scriptie/README.md

 - (m) better scaling?
 - - less margin inside nodes
 - - less overlap labels/edges
+- - disable the 'mirorring' that happens going from eclipse -> CoRA
 - (m) improved label handling, dont use colons if there is no label
 - (s) Clean non-alphanumeric characters from transition/place names
 - (s) Clean non-alphanumeric characters from person names names